Books Set in Asia: Southern Countries

 Trang becomes involved with a charming helicopter pilot named Dan.
 Decades later, we’ll see Dan return to Việt Nam with his wife in an attempt to heal from his PTSD and reckon with secrets from his past.

 Author Nguyễn Phan Quế Mai was born and raised in Việt Nam and has a PhD in Creative Writing from Lancaster University.
-She was named by Forbes Vietnam as one of 20 inspiring women of 2021 after her 2020 novel The Mountains Sing was an international best-seller.
+She was named by Forbes Vietnam as one of 20 inspiring women of 2021, following the international bestseller success of her 2020 novel, The Mountains Sing.

 For additional books set in Vietnam in the 60s & 70s, visit our list of books to read after The Women by Kristin Hannah.